 But if we would write a bill that you don't like and you veto it, we're talking about a 67-vote threshold, two-thirds in the United States Senate.

-You know, I would vote for a path to citizenship, which isn't very easy for me, but I would do it uh just as an effort.
+You know, I would vote for a path to citizenship, which isn't very easy for me, but I would do it just as an effort.

-That's gonna be brought up.
+But that's going to be brought up.

 I really believe that will be brought up as part of what we're talking about at some point.